 Be grateful, not hateful.
-Embrace reality, the alternative, to fight it, stinks.
+Embrace reality.
+(The alternative, to fight it, stinks.)

-You do need to reach out and grab the rose colored glasses, and put them on.
+You do need to reach for the rose-colored glasses and put them on, though.
 The action of doing this will shift your mindset into the positive.
-A simple thank you can eradicate worry and replace it with joy.
+A simple “thank you” can eradicate worry and filter in joy.
 Giving thanks is at the core of every spiritual tradition.
-I love the practice in Native American spirituality just before a person is about to take the life of something~an animal or even a tree ~ they first give thanks for the sacrifice that is about to be made on their behalf.
+I love the Native American practice just before a person is about to take the life of an animal or a tree.
+They first give thanks for the sacrifice being made on their behalf.
 I was raised saying grace and giving thanks at dinner time.
-As I write this, I think to myself ~ ‘I need to honor this tradition by practicing it, not admiring it.’
+As I write this, I think to myself, I need to honor this tradition by practicing it, not admiring it.

-There’s more on gratitude at the bottom.
-But if you only have twenty minutes today, please put your practice first, remembering that reading about gratitude does not change your heart or your head, practicing it does.
+Here are three mindful practices for you to choose from today.
+I’ve also linked to more on gratitude at the bottom.
+But, if you only have twenty minutes today, please put your practice first, remembering that reading about gratitude does not change your heart or your head.
+Practicing it does.

-- Write a beautiful thank-you email or note today to someone for whom you are grateful, or whose kindness has meant something to you.
+- Write a thank-you email or note today to someone for whom you are grateful, or whose kindness has meant something to you.

-“Gratitude unlocks the fullness of life.” ~ Melody Beatty
+“Gratitude unlocks the fullness of life.” – Melody Beatty

 “I thank God for my handicaps.
-For through them, I have found myself, my work and my God.” ~ Helen Keller
+For through them, I have found myself, my work and my God.” – Helen Keller